 Children with special educational needs and disabilities (SEND)

-If your child has SEND their education, health and care plan will recommend a school for them.
+If your child has an Education, health and care plan (EHCP) this may recommend a school for them.

 •If your child has an education, health and care plan (EHCP), contact our SENDAPR team about identifying an appropriate Newcastle school.